tribixbite/awesome/README.md

 ## TypeScript

-*   [RedPlanetHQ/core](https://github.com/RedPlanetHQ/core) - Your unified, shareable memory layer for AI apps.
-Compatible with Cursor, Claude Desktop, Claude Code, Gemini CLI, Windsurf, AWS's Kiro, VSCode, Cline
+*   [RedPlanetHQ/core](https://github.com/RedPlanetHQ/core) - Build your personal memory system to power your AI apps.
 *   [johannesjo/super-productivity](https://github.com/johannesjo/super-productivity) - Super Productivity is an advanced todo list app with integrated Timeboxing and time tracking capabilities.
 It also comes with integrations for Jira, GitLab, GitHub and Open Project.
 *   [openai/codex-action](https://github.com/openai/codex-action) -
 *   [opactorai/Claudable](https://github.com/opactorai/Claudable) - Claudable is an open-source web builder that leverages local CLI agents, such as Claude Code, Codex, Gemini CLI, Qwen Code, and Cursor Agent, to build and deploy products effortlessly.